About the CCJHR

 Welcome to the Centre for Criminal Justice and Human Rights

 Research at the Centre is informed by legal practice and clinical education underpins our mission.
-The Centre builds on the success of the LLM (Criminal Justice) and the Faculty’s growing international reputation for excellence in teaching and research in the fields of criminal law, criminal justice and human rights.
+The Centre builds on the School's international reputation for excellence in teaching and research in the fields of criminal law, criminal justice and human rights.

 Aims of the Centre

 - To pursue innovative and interdisciplinary research into crime, justice and human rights and to produce scholarship of excellence in these fields;